Perivale: Local Government

-Perivale ward has three elected councillors: Munir Ahmed (elected 2014), Tariq Mahmood (elected 2014), and Charan Sharma (elected 2014).
+The Perivale ward has three elected councillors to Ealing London Borough Council: Munir Ahmed (elected 2014), Tariq Mahmood (elected 2014), and Charan Sharma (elected 2014).
 Munir Ahmed was elected Deputy Mayor for the municipal year 2019/2020 and 2020/2021 and then on 18 May 2021 he was elected Mayor of The London Borough of Ealing for 2021/2022.
 Munir Ahmed is the first ever councillor from Perivale to become the Mayor.

 The Metropolitan Police have a vehicle impound at Walmgate Road in Perivale.